meilisearch/specifications/README.md

 ## Process

 The goal of the specification is to serve as a basis for development, design, and  inter-team synchronization.
-When a new feature or product is to be developed, a new pull request is created, and people are invited to discuss the content and propose suggestions.
+When a new feature or product is to be developed, a new pull request is created, and people are invited to discuss its content and propose suggestions.
 The goal here is to specify the expected behavior on a high level and point out corner cases that need to be addressed.

 The specifications at MeiliSearch are made up of 3 sections that are described in the rest of this document.

 ## First section: Feature Description and Interaction